imperva/stepping/README.md

 listSubjectsToFollow(), if implemented will be called and used by default while followsSubject() will be called only in cases where listSubjectsToFollow() was left empty.

+followsSubject() default return value is 'true', thus by default the Step will automatically be registered to *all* the Subjects in the Algo.

 ### onTickCallBack
 TickCallBack is not a player in Stepping but is a fundamental functionality.